flanagancd68/talmidimway/content/tour/why-go.md

 If you attend a church with a like-minded faith tradition (SBC or similar), then **wholeheartedly, yes you are invited!!** Invite your friends and family too!

-Please complete the contact form below and we will keep you in the loop with the latest information.

 {{< /spoiler >}}